Gas Safety Certificates: What Landlords Need To Know

 • Test the appliance flue gases

-• Check and clean the condense trap
+• Check and clean the condensate trap

 • Check the ventilation and air supply